 Available only for pictures that are saved in the document.

-You can use this button to export a picture, that is, to save a copy of it on your hard disk under any file name you like.
+You can use this button to export the picture, that is, to save a copy of it on your hard disk.

-If you check the Create link to file option, PlanMaker first copies the picture from the document to a file and then removes the picture from the document, replacing it with a reference to the new file.
+If you check the Create link to file option in the Export dialog, PlanMaker first copies the picture from the document to a file and then removes the picture from the document, replacing it with a reference to the new file.
 Thus, the picture is no longer saved in the document.